Subject area: Oral Health Sciences

-This programme is the only four-year Oral Health Sciences honours degree available in the UK.
+This is the only four-year oral health sciences honours programme in the UK.

-Over our four-year honours programme you will study courses from four areas: health and disease; clinical practice; personal and professional development; and preparation for practice.
+Over the four-year honours programme you will study courses from four key areas: health and disease; clinical practice; personal and professional development; and preparation for practice.

 Our small class sizes provide a supportive learning environment and we offer a significant focus on practical skills, with clinical treatment of patients commencing in Year 1.

-You study general histology, anatomy and physiology, human disease, oral biology and immunology, among other subjects.
+You will study general histology, anatomy and physiology, human disease, oral biology and immunology, among other subjects.

 Some of the subjects you will study include general pathology, pharmacology, periodontal disease, preventive dentistry, behavioural sciences and biomaterial sciences.